Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Conclusion

 \section{Conclusion}

-After presenting the extended MathSpringSP+ dataset of students answering math tutor problems we have shown that by modeling the temporal structure of the videos we achieve a substantial increase in classification F-score and accuracy compared to previous state-of-the-art in problem outcome prediction.
-Additionally, using our proposed affect transfer learning representation along with user personalization we achieve a marked increase in performance over competing methods.
-More generally, these promising results suggest that leveraging affect representations might be valuable in behavior analysis applications.
-Our final method achieves a $50\%$ increase in mean F-score as well as a 11 percentage point increase in accuracy compared to previous work.
+We introduced a large labeled dataset of student interactions with an intelligent online math tutor that consists of 68 sessions, where 54 individual students solved 2,749 math problems.
+Using this dataset we design a transfer learning model ATL-BP that improves problem outcome predictions for students interacting with the ITS and answering math problems.
+By modeling the temporal structure of the videos with ATL-BP, we achieved a substantial increase in classification F-score and accuracy compared to previous state of the art in this task.
+Additionally, using a novel affect representation along with user personalization, we achieved a further increase in performance.
+More generally, these promising results suggest that leveraging affect representations might be valuable in behavior analysis applications more generally.
+Our final method achieves a $50\%$ relative increase in mean F-score as well as an absolute 11 percentage point increase in accuracy compared to previous work.
+Finally, we collect a dataset of children student interactions and present results on this dataset.
+We show that finetuning of the Affect network with age-appropriate images and video further improves performance in this scenario.
+These results pave the way for future improvements in solutions for this task.
+Future tutor systems may use our proposed outcome prediction model in order to deliver real-time interventions to improve the learning of students.